sganesa2/boggle/README.md

 # boggle

-Download and run main.c to play a simple version of the the very popular word game, Boggle.
+Download and run boggle.c to play a simple version of the the very popular word game, Boggle.

 **Note**:
 This program includes several component of Boggle, but avoids some of the harder parts, like validating that a string is actually a word in the dictionary.